-Vegetarians beware: Argentine food can be summed up in one simple word - 'beef'.
-The cornerstone of the Argentine economy and diet, beef features heavily in the barbeques or asados which are a tasty tradition.
+Vegetarians beware: Argentine food can be summed up in one simple word — 'beef'.
+The cornerstone of the Argentine economy and diet, beef features heavily in the barbecues or asados which are a tasty tradition.
 The other national delicacy is dulce de leche, an exceedingly sweet and sticky goo that is eaten on bread, in cakes or just off the spoon.
 And to drink, the Argentines have mate as their national beverage.

 The currency is the peso.
 In theory, US banknotes may be accepted as currency, but not coins.
 Change is always in short supply.
 Automatic cash dispensers are widespread, especially in the cities.
 Most machines take all credit cards, as well as Cirrus and Plus cards.
 Visa is widely accepted (Mastercard not so much), as are bank debit cards.

 Tipping for good service is an accepted fact.
 Amounts are discretionary.

 Our country specialists can advise on any safety concerns you may have.
 For current information, please refer to the Foreign, Commonwealth & Development Office website.